-1. It is the intent of this Specification that ground vibration levels, transmitted from operating items Levels of plant in the vicinity of residential premises shall not exceed levels that are close to the lower level of human perception inside the premise nor will cause structural damage to the building.
+- 1. It is the intent of this Specification that ground vibration levels, transmitted from operating items Levels of plant in the vicinity of residential premises shall not exceed levels that are close to the lower level of human perception inside the premise nor will cause structural damage to the building. - 2.
+Vibration (RMS Z-Axis) generated by construction works shall not exceed Limits as defined in British Standard BS6472 "Evaluation of Human Exposure to Vibration in Buildings (1 HZ to 80 HZ)" when measured inside nearby residential premises.

-Vibration (RMS Z-Axis) generated by construction works shall not exceed Curve 4 - for the period of 1 month or less as defined in British Standard BS6472 "Evaluation of Human Exposure to Vibration in Buildings (1 HZ to 80 HZ)" when measured inside nearby residential premises.
+Curve 4 - for the period of 1 month or less

-Curve 4 - for the period of T month of less